-- All portable machinery must be switched off and unplugged when not in use. - Wandering cables are a hazard; use with caution and safety in mind. - Slippery floors are dangerous; use warning signs. - Use protective clothing and equipment provided and as instructed on machinery/ equipment/material.
+- All portable machinery must be switched off and unplugged when not in use. - Wandering cables are a hazard; use with caution and safety in mind. - Slippery floors are dangerous; use warning signs and remove once the hazard is no longer present. - Use protective clothing and equipment provided and as instructed on machinery/ equipment/material.
 It is the duty of a worker to report any loss of or defect in protective clothing or equipment.